History of Brian Moynihan in Timeline

 In 2023, Brian Moynihan was honored as a “Distinguished Bostonian” by the Greater Boston Chamber of Commerce, and one of the 150 most influential Bostonians by Boston Magazine.

-On July 1, 2024, Brian Moynihan became the Chancellor of Brown University, interim.
+In July 2024, Brian Moynihan became the Chancellor of Brown University.

-In 2024, Bank of America paid Brian Moynihan a total of $35 million, amounting to a 21 percent pay raise year-over-year.
+In 2024, Bank of America paid Brian Moynihan a total of $35 million, which amounted to a 21 percent pay raise year-over-year.

 In January 2025, Brian Moynihan was rebuked by President Donald Trump for not taking "conservative business," with Moynihan responding that Bank of America provides banking services to "everybody."

-In February 2025, Brian Moynihan came out against the "over-regulation" of banks, citing the burden on the banking system to report suspicious activity and conduct extensive analysis.
+In February 2025, Brian Moynihan came out against the "over-regulation" of banks, saying there is "a lot of burden upon the banking system to both report suspicious activity and do a lot of analysis."

 2027: Fellow at Brown University

-In 2027, Brian Moynihan ends his term as a fellow at Brown University.
+Brian Moynihan will serve as a fellow at Brown University until 2027.